 - Subscribe to notifications – sign up for e-mail notifications that match the jobs you’re looking for.

-- Use your skills – if you possess skills in things like image editing, transcription, etc, make sure you’ve listed this on your profile, or complete the simple online assessments for this type of work, if offered on the micro jobs site you’ve joined.
+- Use your skills – if you possess skills in things like image editing, transcription, etc, make sure you’ve listed this on your profile.
+Better yet, complete the online assessments for this type of work, if offered on the micro jobs site you’ve joined.